crate-crypto/go-eth-kzg/readme.md

 This library provides the necessary cryptographic functions for EIP-4844.

+## Packages

-There are two packages that one should use:
+There are two exposed packages that one should be aware of, if you intend to integrate this codebase into a EIP-4844 client.

 ### Serialization